optakt/flow-dps/cmd/flow-dps-live/README.md

 Usage of flow-dps-live:
-      --access-address string       address (host:port) of the peer to connect to --access-key string           network public key of the peer to connect to --bind-addr string            address on which to bind the FIXME (default "127.0.0.1:FIXME") --bootstrap-dir string        path to the directory which contains bootstrap data --bucket string               name of the Google Cloud Storage bucket which contains the block data -c, --checkpoint string           checkpoint file for state trie
+      --access-address string       address (host:port) of the peer to connect to --access-key string           network public key of the peer to connect to --bind-addr string            address on which to bind the unstaked consensus follower (default "127.0.0.1:5006") --bootstrap-dir string        path to the directory which contains bootstrap data --bucket string               name of the Google Cloud Storage bucket which contains the block data -c, --checkpoint string           checkpoint file for state trie